 Pre-paying for a cremation differs from life insurance in that while the beneficiary of your life insurance policy can use some of those funds to pay for funeral expenses, insurance policy funds are generally intended for expenses related to everyday life.

-For those of you who are intrigued by the idea of pre-paying, below is an example of how services such as those that Eirene facilitates, function through an online platform.
+For those of you who are intrigued by the idea of pre-paying, below is an example of how services (such as those provided by Eirene) function through an online platform.

 Step 1: Enter some vital details through the online arrangement platform, and sign the documentation needed for your final arrangements.